pvicente/pushand/README.md

 Pushand
 =======

-A tiny set of BASH scripts that makes it easy to **push** a git repository **and** ... do something!

-If you setup pushand, your server will accept pushes from arbitrary git repositories and, if a `.pushand` script exists in the root of the pushed repository, it will run that script on the server.
+If you setup **pushand**, your server will accept pushes from arbitrary git repositories and, if a `.pushand` script exists in the root of the pushed repository, it will run that script on the server.

 That's all!